 Sergeant Campbell smashed his undercarriage on the ramp at the end of the deck during lift-off as did Flight Lieutenant Berg.
-They both had to make emergency crash landings, at Vaenga Air Base, but survived.
+They both had to make emergency crash landings at Vaenga Air Base.
+They both survived.

 Vaenga was a huge airfield with separate Russian and British barracks.
 The teams had 20 pilots each and over 500 personnel and ground crew.
 The airfield was rough and consisted mainly of rolled and flattened sand, mud and snow.
 Taking off and landing was hardly better than from a farmers field.

-The Russian General, absolutely delighted to see the British pilots, invited them to a huge welcome breakfast of salmon, ham, caviar and champagne and then introduced them to the Russian pilots.
+When the RAF first arrived the Russian General, absolutely delighted to see the British pilots, invited them to a huge welcome breakfast of salmon, ham, caviar and champagne.
+He then introduced them to the Russian pilots they were to train.

-Pilots noted that as the day progressed to evening, and the vodka flowed, each Russian boasted more and more German planes shot down.
+The RAF Pilots noted that as the day progressed into evening, and the vodka flowed, each Russian boasted more and more about how many German planes they had shot down.
 Each announcement was met with a round of applause and cheering and another toast of vodka, a drink that many of the British men had never come across before, but would leave an indelible memory.

-By the end of the night most Russians had apparently shot down at least 19 German aircraft each, and some of the Russians did not even fly planes!
+By the end of the night most Russians had apparently shot down at least 19 German aircraft each, and some of the Russians did not even fly!

 Training operations began in earnest at Vaenga on the 11 September and Jack Ross, though almost half the size of some of the Russian pilots, soon showed his worth and technical skills.
 Jack was five feet two inches tall and always had the seat of his hurricane on the highest setting.
 Actually, short pilots fitted the planes better than tall ones who had to cram themselves into the cockpit.